 The opening crawl states that American POWs are being held in a North Vietnamese Army prison camp in "southeast Vietnam."
 In 1969, southeast Vietnam was firmly under control of the South Vietnamese government and the American military.
 Although this could be chalked up to Four Leaf embellishing his autobiography.

 Towards the beginning on the movie when the character gets disemboweled with a bayonet in the stomach, when the attacker removes the rifle (supposedly with the bayonet attached) it is obvious there is no bayonet attached to the rifle.
-However, since this scene is part of a mega-budget movie being filmed, it is likely this goof would be fixed later in post-production with a CGI bayonet.
+However, since this scene is part of a mega-budget movie being filmed, they probably planned to add in a CGI bayonet.

 The drug traffickers encountered late in the film, despite being in Laos (Sandusky estimates they're not in Vietnam anymore), speak Mandarin Chinese - a fact noted by Kirk, who uses his crappy knowledge of it to attempt to bluff his way into the heroin plant.